AI · M&A · Cross-border

 Who this is for and who it is not for.

-Cross-border sell-side principal or owner approaching a competitive process inside twelve months.
+Cross-border sell-side owner or owner approaching a competitive process inside twelve months.
 Cross-border buy-side corporate-development head or PE platform pursuing multi-jurisdiction acquisitions.
 Revenue band twenty-five million to two billion dollars at group level.
 Commitment to commercial-layer rebuild alongside the M&A workflow.

 Out of scope.
 Investment banking stays with the client's banker.
 Financial diligence stays with the client's financial-diligence specialist.
 Legal diligence stays with counsel.
-M&A negotiation stays with the banker and counsel.
+M&A transaction negotiation stays with the banker and counsel.
 Quality-of-earnings, working-capital, and accounting work stay with the client's accountants.
 Data-room contents stay with the banker.

 What the engagement looks like.